 Since 1946, Kennolyn Camps has provided the very best in summer camp programs for boys and girls.
-2019 marks a new chapter with the launch of Kennolyn Camps, Huntington Lake.
+2019 marks a new chapter with our first full summer of Kennolyn Camps, Huntington Lake.
 Initially a girl’s camp back in the 1930s and more recently a retreat and family camp, this location is now part of the Kennolyn family of camps.
 Located on specially permitted property within the Sierra National Forest, Kennolyn Camps, Huntington Lake has it all.
 An experienced management team, safe and comfortable accommodations, excellent summer climate and unlimited access to the sparkling waters of Huntington Lake.

-Designed for campers aged 10-16, the program offers the level of flexibility kids want as well as the level of supervision that parent’s expect.
+The program has been designed for campers aged 10-16.
+Enrollment is limited to 64 campers to promote a close knit community, flexible activity choices, and close counselor guidance.
+Campers build relationships, grow more independent, and can slow down or ramp up as they choose.
 Our counselors and staff are recruited for their skills but more importantly for their ability to build positive relationships with the campers.
 Our goal is that every staff member know every camper by name.
-Each counselor supervises a group of 6 campers.
+Each counselor supervises a group of 6-8 campers.

 Campers arrive and depart at Kennolyn Camps, Huntington Lake by chartered bus or on flights to Fresno International Airport.
-Contact us for more information.
+Contact us for more information or check out our photo gallery or video year book from our camp launch session last summer!

 Water skiing, wakeboarding, tubing, kayaking, canoeing, sailing, paddle boarding, boat tours, paddle boating, and swimming.

-Relaxing and playing games on our Private Dock, trips and hikes to Indian Pools (a swimming hole) and Rancheria Falls, and Dockelele (learning to play the Ukulele dockside.)
+Relaxing and playing games on our Private Dock, trips and hikes to Indian Pools (the local swimming hole) and Rancheria Falls, and Dockelele (learning to play the Ukulele dockside.)

-Hiking, Frisbee Golf, Archery, Cooking, Outdoor Cooking, Bike rides, Arts and Crafts, Creative Writing, Photojournalism.
-Trail rides available for a small extra fee.
+For the thrill-seeker, we offer Trapeze: an incredibly fun, accessible, and safe way for everyone to learn how to fly!
+Camp activities also include Hiking, Frisbee Golf, Archery, Cooking, Outdoor Cooking, Bike Rides, Arts and Crafts, Creative Writing, Photojournalism.
+For a classic high mountain horseback riding experience, two-hour Trail Rides and overnight Pack Trips are available for a small extra fee.

 The small size of our camp allows us to offer ultimate flexibility in scheduling.
 Campers choose from a range of activities daily with the option to change depending on their mood.
-Occasionally we do activities by cabin group and other times as an entire camp.
-The ratio is about 75/25 (campers choosing their own schedule 75% of the time.)
+Campers also have dedicated time with their cabin especially during the start of camp to ensure they are connected and safe.

-Cabins eat together on our outdoor dining deck (except lunch which is open seating).
-Groups help with chores and assignments around camp.
+Campers eat on our outdoor dining deck.
+Cabins site together for breakfast and dinner.
+Lunch is open seating to allow time to build relationships outside the cabin group.
+Cabins help with chores and assignments around camp.
 A favorite cabin group activity is rest time in the lodge.
-Our beautiful, comfortable Lodge is open throughout the day but during the daily rest period 2 cabins get to relax here with games and activities.
+Our beautiful, comfortable lodge is open throughout the day but during the daily rest period cabins get to relax here with games and activities.
 This is a highly anticipated treat for every cabin.
 Groups are made by grade with some flexibility for friends in different grades who want to room together.

 Every camp depends on its staff to lead activities, provide care for campers, and make safety the number one priority.
 At Kennolyn Camps, Huntington Lake we of course expect all of these things from our staff.
 But we also expect our staff to build and nurture relationships with campers that can have a positive impact long after campers return home.
 By being exemplary role models at all times, counselors set a standard of kindness, engagement, and caring that will influence a camper in all they do be it school, sports, family, or friendships.
 Our staff are expected to know every camper by name.